Shadokko/INSA_2025/README.md

     * its parameters file (an application of it may be found in pcloud, experiments/ folder): input\parameters_template.yml
     * analysis scripts in ./nf_src/model_analysis/
     * The original scripts from Benjamin Deneu: ./example*.py, and lib/* (where some scripts are from N. Faure in fact)
+- Look a the results of top2000 experiment (you can download them on pCloud, it is a .csv file).
+- Make your first script to visualize them.
+You may pick some functions from nf_src\model_analysis\prediction_analysis.py
+- Later, you may load the model from "top2000" experiment and start making some inferences

 CAUTION: the input files should be changed with appropriate pathes to be able to run the scripts (paths are absolute... sorry about that).
 In addition, I did not test the scripts since...
 2024.
 I'll do it in the following days.